Why I Left a “Dream” Career

 I find fulfillment in helping people achieve their goals, building meaningful relationships, and seeing the impact I'm having.
 Community and collaboration are some of my top values.

 Yet in this job I spent my days processing paperwork and telling hopeful people "no" all day long, with zero sense of any impact I was making other than crushing people's dreams.
+I couldn’t see it then, but I realize now that my work was completely in conflict with my core values and strengths.

 Moving On, But Not Sure Where